-MyLife.com is a data aggregate that gathers personal information through public records and other sources to automatically generate a MyLife page for you.
+MyLife.com is a data aggregate that gathers personal information through public records and other sources to generate a MyLife page for you automatically.
 Your public profile can include personal details about your past that you might not want people to know.

-Other things include your review section which encourages other members on the site to rate you or make an instant judgment of your brand’s image and reputation.
+Other things include your review section, which encourages other members on the site to rate you or make an instant judgment of your brand’s image and reputation.
 MyLife uses all this information to compile or create a reputation score.
-Your MyLife reputation score consists of a number of sources of information that determine whether or not you are reputable.
+Your MyLife reputation score consists of several information sources that determine whether you are reputable.

 An online reputation score is calculated from everything left behind in your digital footprint.
-A digital footprint is information that users leave behind after they have been online.
+A digital footprint is a piece of information that users leave behind after being online.
 There are two types: passive and active digital footprints.
 Passive footprints are created when data is collected without the user being aware.

 MyLife claims that its reputation score is what people use to decide everything — whether they want to do business with you, be friends with you, live with you, date you, and more.

-The only thing that differentiates MyLife from other data aggregate sites is the limited number of services they offer such as address history, reverse phone number lookup, and contact information for a small one-time fee.
-But MyLife generates your reputation score using all your information.
+The only thing that differentiates MyLife from other data aggregate sites is its limited number of services, such as address history, reverse phone number lookup, and contact information, for a small one-time fee.
+But MyLife generates your reputation score using all your data.

-MyLife also allows people to search for anyone in the U.S., read their auto-generated public page, and review them as well.
+MyLife also allows people to search for anyone in the U.S., read their auto-generated public page, and review them.

-MyLife says your reputation score is calculated using a proprietary algorithm that incorporates details in your background report and reviews written by those who know you.
+MyLife says your reputation score is calculated using a proprietary algorithm incorporating details in your background report and reviews written by those who know you.
 It says many things about your character and life experiences and is used to assess you in many situations.

 There are a lot of things that go into your MyLife reputation score.
-MyLife.com has a great impact on your internet reputation.
-However, a well-defined online reputation management strategy can get both moving in the appropriate way.
+MyLife.com has a significant impact on your internet reputation.
+However, a well-defined online reputation management strategy can get both moving appropriately.

-A MyLife Reputation score ranges from 0 to 5 with 0 being the lowest and 5 being a perfect score.
+A MyLife Reputation score ranges from 0 to 5, with 0 being the lowest and 5 being a perfect score.
 A good reputation score ranges from 3 to 5 on MyLife.
 The highest number (5) puts you on the high end of the website.
-A score below 3 will display some negative information that is impacting your score.
+A score below three will display damaging information impacting your score.

 The company says a bad reputation can hurt you personally and professionally.